-Once you’re 65 and enrolled in Medicare Part A and Part B, you may have a choice to enroll in additional insurance called Medicare Supplement (Medigap).
-Unlike Original Medicare (Part A and Part B) which is administered by the government, Medicare Supplement plans are offered by private insurance companies and can help you pay for out-of-pocket costs for services covered under Original Medicare.
+Once you’re 65 and enrolled in Medicare Part A and Part B, you may have a choice to buy additional insurance called Medicare Supplement (Medigap).
+Unlike Original Medicare (Part A and Part B) which is administered by the government, Medicare Supplement insurance plans are offered by private insurance companies and can help you pay for out-of-pocket costs for services covered under Original Medicare.
 These costs could be copayments, coinsurance, and deductibles, for example.

-What Medicare Supplement may cover
+What basic benefits Medicare Supplement may include

 - Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up

 - Part A hospice care coinsurance or copayment

 The most comprehensive of the 10 standard Medicare Supplement insurance plans is Plan F*, which typically includes the same four benefits as Plan A, listed above, as well as five additional benefits.
 These benefits are: